Mi-V-Soft-RISC-V/miv-rv32-documentation/soft-ip-driver-user-guides/Core1588/core1588-driver-user-guide.md

 Trigger event information is stored in the buffer as c1588_rtc_event_timestamp_t structs and passed to the API through the trigger_ts API parameter.
 The API stores messages on a FIFO basis and handles the management of ring buffer indices.
-If the buffer is full the oldest buffer contents will be overwritten.
+If the buffer is full, the oldest buffer contents will be overwritten.
 This API will be called by the core1588_trigger_default_handler() API.

 </div>